 Fiona has worked on stage, in television and on film over her 25-year career, and is one of Australia’s leading voice artists.
 Most recently, she was in Taking the Waters for Auspicious Arts Projects.

 Starting on the stage, she co-founded theatre company The Other Tongue with playwright Jane Bodie in 1998, touring nationally and internationally.
 Her signature role of Elizabeth in Ride took her to Adelaide, Sydney, Edinburgh, Bath and Dublin.

-Other stage highlights include roles in Almost With You by Elizabeth Coleman at La Mama and The Government Inspector by Gogol, directed by Daniel Schlusser.
+Other stage highlights include roles in Almost With You, by Elizabeth Coleman at La Mama, and The Government Inspector by Gogol, directed by Daniel Schlusser.

-Fiona has studied with mentors both locally and internationally, including Alec Rubin – (The Actors Studio), Daniele Legler (Chekhov), Vicki Blake (Meisner), Jack Walzer (London), Adriano Cortese, Richard Sarell and David Myles.
+Fiona has studied with mentors both locally and internationally, including Alec Rubin (The Actors Studio), Daniele Legler (Chekhov), Vicki Blake (Meisner), Jack Walzer (London), Adriano Cortese, Richard Sarell and David Myles.